phodal/awesome-iot/README.md

 * [LK ★ 312 ⧗ 0](https://github.com/littlekernel/lk) - The LK embedded kernel.
 An SMP-aware kernel designed for small systems.
 * [Magenta ★ 286 ⧗ 0](https://github.com/fuchsia-mirror/magenta) - Magenta is a new kernel that powers the Fuchsia OS.
 * [matrixssl ★ 36 ⧗ 0](https://github.com/matrixssl/matrixssl) - is an embedded SSL and TLS implementation designed for small footprint IoT devices requiring low overhead per connection.
-* [pingo-py](https://github.com/pingo-io/pingo-py) - provides a uniform API to program devices like the Raspberry Pi, BeagleBone Black, pcDuino etc. just like the Python DBAPI provides an uniform API for database programming in Python.
 * [node-iotdb ★ 19 ⧗ 60](https://github.com/dpjanes/node-iotdb) - Easily control the Internet of Things using Semantics.
+* [pingo-py ★ 223 ⧗ 15](https://github.com/pingo-io/pingo-py) - provides a uniform API to program devices like the Raspberry Pi, BeagleBone Black, pcDuino etc. just like the Python DBAPI provides an uniform API for database programming in Python.
 * [Secure Device Grid ★ 4 ⧗ 20](https://github.com/trifork/secure-device-grid) - Secure device-to-device communication solution for IOT.
 * **[simbody ★ 540 ⧗ 0](https://github.com/simbody/simbody)** - High-performance C++ multibody dynamics/physics library for simulating articulated biomechanical and mechanical systems like vehicles, robots, and the human skeleton.
+* [SmartObject ★ 8 ⧗ 2](https://github.com/PeterEB/smartobject) - A Smart Object Class that helps you with creating IPSO Smart Objects in your JS apps.
+See also: IPSO Alliance [Technical Archive](http://www.ipso-alliance.org/ipso-community/resources/technical-archive/).
 * [Soletta ★ 96 ⧗ 2](https://github.com/solettaproject/soletta) - Soletta Project is a framework for making IoT devices.
 With Soletta Project's libraries developers can easily write software for devices that control actuators/sensors and communicate using standard technologies.
 * [SPIFFS ★ 174 ⧗ 0](https://github.com/pellepl/spiffs) - Wear-leveled SPI flash file system for embedded devices.
 * [SUSI ★ 13 ⧗ 150](https://github.com/webvariants/susi) - is an application framework to build interfaces for arbitrary systems.